What to do if…

 Do not do these things

-• Don’t call 999 just to “get ahead of it” unless there is immediate danger, a crime in progress, or responders are already attending and you think the situation could escalate.
+- Do not call 999 just to get ahead of it unless there is immediate danger, a crime is happening now, or responders are already attending and you think there is an urgent risk of misunderstanding.

-• Don’t post your address, photos of your home, or your situation publicly (including live updates).
+- Do not post your address, photos of your home, door, street, or live updates publicly.

-• Don’t delete messages, call logs, usernames, or voicemails connected to the threat.
+- Do not delete, edit, or lose messages, usernames, call logs, voicemails, or screenshots connected to the threat.

-• If police or other responders attend, don’t rush to the door, make sudden movements, or hold objects that could be misread as a weapon.
+- If police, ambulance, or fire responders attend, do not rush toward them, make sudden movements, shout through confusion, or hold objects that could be misread as a weapon.

 What to do now

-• “I’ve received a threat that someone will make a hoax emergency call to my address to get police/ambulance sent.”
+- Contact police on 101, or use the official online reporting route for your area.
+Say: “I have received a threat that someone will make a hoax emergency call to my address to get police or emergency services sent here.”

-6. Warn your household in one calm sentence.
-Example: “Someone has threatened a hoax emergency call to our address; if police/ambulance arrive, stay calm, keep hands visible, and let me speak.”
+- Tell anyone at home in one calm sentence: “Someone has threatened a hoax emergency call to this address; if responders arrive, stay calm, keep hands visible, and let one person speak clearly.”

-• Say calmly: “I believe this is a hoax call.
-I reported a hoax/swatting threat on 101.
-I’m the resident.
+- If responders arrive, follow their instructions exactly.
+Keep your hands visible, speak calmly, and say: “I believe this may be a hoax call.
+I reported a hoax emergency-services threat on 101.
+I am the resident.
 How can I help you verify?”

-9. If responders are already at/approaching your address and you genuinely fear an immediate misunderstanding could cause harm, call 999 and say: “Police are at my address now; I believe it’s a hoax call; please alert the responding units/control room.”
-Use 999 only when it’s urgent in-the-moment.
+- If responders are already at or approaching your address and you genuinely think an urgent misunderstanding could cause harm, call 999 and say: “Emergency responders are at my address now; I believe this may be a hoax call; please alert the responding units or control room.”
+Use 999 only for the urgent situation happening now.

 What can wait

-• You do not need to identify the person or prove it’s “real” right now.
+- You do not need to identify the person behind it right now.

-• You do not need to make public posts, contact platforms, or confront anyone today.
+- You do not need to contact platforms, make public posts, warn everyone you know, or confront the person today.

-• You do not need to decide about charges, civil action, or longer-term safety changes in this moment.
+- You do not need to decide about complaints, civil action, criminal outcomes, or longer-term privacy changes in this moment.

 Important reassurance